 Christianity then spread to Celtic lands.
 In the 7th century, Pope Boniface IV is said to have designated May 13 as a time to honor all martyrs - All Martyrs Day.
 In the 8th century, Pope Gregory III chose November I instead to honor martyrs, saints, and relics as well.
 All Saints’ Day incorporated some of the traditions of Samhain.
 All Souls’ Day came after All Saints’ Day.
 The All Saints’ Day celebration was also known as All-hallows or All-hallowmas, and the night before it, the same night as Samhain, began to be called All-Hallows Eve and, eventually, Halloween, from the 18th century onwards.

 The Christian church also urged its followers to dress like spirits, angels, and devils to go from house to house and request small goods, such as food, in exchange for prayers for dead relatives, “going-a-souling”.
+One particular treat handed out was called a soul cake, a traditional cookie with a cross on the top.

 Candles or burning coals were placed in carved-out turnips or other root vegetables and were carried or placed in windows to repel Stingy Jack (a fabled drunken man doomed to roam the earth by Satan) or other spirits.
 Later, this was also thought to represent a soul trapped in purgatory.
 Pumpkins were used instead when the custom was brought to America.
 The New Catholic Encyclopedia notes that “throughout the Middle Ages it was a popular belief that the souls in purgatory could appear on this day as will-o’-the-wisps, witches, toads, etc.”